 Process Evaluation

 Navigant’s 2020 process research activities will include review of program materials and in-depth qualitative interviews with program management and implementers.
-These interviews will be used to develop a complete understanding of the final design, procedures, and implementation strategies for the program, including specific marketing tactics and perceived results, to understand the current program performance and inform our .
+These interviews will be used to develop a complete understanding of the final design, procedures, and implementation strategies for the program, including specific marketing tactics and perceived results, to understand the current program performance and inform our survey effort of 2020 participants.
+The process research will address the following questions through survey research of 2020 participants (process questions will be refined after discussions with program managers):

+What are participants’ perspectives and overall satisfaction with the program?

+How can the program be improved?

+How did customers become aware of the program?
+What marketing strategies could boost program awareness?

 Evaluation Approach

 Gross Impact Evaluation